 Last but certainly not least is saving for retirement.
 According to a Time.com MONEY poll, 79% of millennials and 91% of baby boomers say they are in agreement with their partners on saving for retirement.
 However, the same study also found that 10-14% of baby boomers and up to 40% of millennials don’t know their partner’s retirement account balance or when their partner plans to retire.

 That said, start your retirement discussions early.
 What age do you want to retire?
 How much money can you afford to put toward retirement each month?
-If neither one of you fully understands how to plan for retirement, it may be wise to hire a financial planner.
+If neither one of you fully understands how to plan for retirement, it may be wise to find a financial coach.
 A professional could provide guidance on what approach is best for your goals and offer suggestions you may not have considered before.

 Keep an open mind